airr-community/common-repo-wg/recommendations.md

 data.
 These recommendations were refined following community discussion at the AIRR 2016 Community Meeting: Progress in Standards, Tools and a Common Repository for Adaptive Immune Receptor Repertoire Data held at the National Institutes of Health, Rockville, Maryland, USA from June 27-30, 2016.
+The primary changes were: reorganization of the document to improve its logical structure, clarification of the recommenation that access be "as open as possible", and clarification of the language around intellectual property.

 The first three sets of recommendations: (1) state the general principles for sharing of AIRR sequence data [hereinafter data]; (2) outline the